limansky/limansky_me/posts/2016-04-30-easy-json-analyze-with-spray-json.md

 }
 ```

-The `===` and `=!=` are quite obvious.
-We just check values in the underlying
+The implementation of  `===` and `=!=` is quite obvious.
+We just check the values in the underlying
 field.
-Most interesting part is the `/` method (there is no rocket science as
+The most interesting part is the `/` method (but don't get too excited -- this one is not rocket science
-well :)).
+either :)).
 There are two cases.
 If the field is empty we can just return the same
 empty object.
-But if it not,  we can apply the same `/` we used initially to
+But if not,  we can apply the same `/` we used initially to
-create this object (that's about the part I skipped not implemented yet).
+create this object (that's the part I left not implemented yet in the very beginning of the implementation).
 So it
-looks like we need to extend `JsValue`, not `JsObject` to add `/`, but it have
+looks like we need to extend the `JsValue`, not the `JsObject` to add `/`, but it has
-to be applicable only to objects.
+to be applicable only to the objects.
 There is a method called `asJsObject` in
-`JsObject` class, which throws an exception if class is not `JsObject`.
+the `JsObject` class, which throws an exception if the class is not a `JsObject`.
 Thus,
-the implementation of `JsValueOps` (instead of `JsObjectOps`) will be like:
+the implementation of the `JsValueOps` (instead of the `JsObjectOps`) will be like:

 ```Scala
 import scala.util.Try